brson/wasm-opt-rs/notes.md

 - The second patch used the `Command` API to allow the library and binary to coexist.
 - The third patch removed usage of the `Command` API completely and used just the builder API.

-In the end the developers accepted the full patch series, not retaining any compatibility with the binary, and relying entirely on the library.
+In the end the `cargo-contract` developers accepted the full patch series, not retaining any compatibility with the binary, and relying entirely on the library.
 So we didn't actually need this big chunk of compatibility code for our main client.